-Grindo, the head of House Neumani (see Major Houses, p.
-37 in Trade), needs the adventurers' help with a serious problem.
-One of Grindo's sons, an impetuous youth named Zeslericus, unearthed the legend of the White Tree, a vast plant that allegedly grows without sunlight in the heart of the Throal Mountains.
+Grindo, the head of House Neumani (see On Throal's Trading Houses, p.
+23), needs the adventurers' help with a serious problem.
+One of Grindo's sons, an impetuous youth Named Zeslericus, unearthed the legend of the White Tree, a vast plant that allegedly grows without sunlight in the heart of the Throal Mountains.
 According to legend, this tree is intimately connected to the destiny of the dragons.
-Zeslericus has decided that the White Tree is growing somewhere in the underground caverns of the Pale Ones and is determined to take a branch from it and auction off the branch to the highest-bidding wizard or weaponsmith.
+Zeslericus has decided that the White Tree is growing somewhere in the underground caverns of the Pale Ones and is determined to take a branch from it and auction off the branch to the highest-bidding Wizard or Weaponsmith.
 However, Zeslericus failed to discover one vital fact: Earthroot serves as the guardian of the White Tree.
 Grindo promises the adventurers a substantial reward if they follow Zeslericus and haul him home to daddy before he gets roasted by the Pale Ones or gulped down the dragon's gullet.